N64-Freak/Xbox-CPU-interposer/README.md

 ## Compatibility:
 It's compatible with every motherboard revision of the original Xbox but you want a rev1.0 - rev1.4 for a couple reasons:
 * Rev 1.5 doesn't exist!

-* Rev 1.6 can't be upgraded to 128mb Ram!
+Update: As the rev1.6 can now officially be upgraded to 128mb ram there's no real reason not to use it!
+Only thing to mention is that the install is a little more comples as one electrolytic capacitor has to be moved.

 ## Useability
 The CPU upgraded boards have a LOT more processing power compared to the stock 733Mhz CPU of the original xbox.